mathtechorg/mathtechorg.github.io/_pages/about.md

 title: "About"
 ---

-MathTech.org is a news feed for showcasing and advocating for technology supporting mathematics education and communication.
+MathTech.org is a news feed for showcasing and advocating for open-source technology supporting mathematics education and communication.

 Its current editors are